iWinston/typeorm-plus/README.md

     /// ... other columns

     @ManyToMany(type => Album, album => album.photos, {
-        cascadeInsert: true, // Allow to insert a new album on photo save
+        cascadeInsert: true, // allow to insert a new album on photo save
-        cascadeUpdate: true // Allow to update an album on photo save })
+        cascadeUpdate: true // allow to update an album on photo save })
     albums: Album[];
 }